 Bryan joined MartinJenkins in 2017 after eight years in leading roles at MBIE, including as Manager of the Energy and Building Trends team and Principal Analyst in the Research and Evaluation Unit.
 He is well respected internationally and was invited by the International Energy Agency to contribute to an expert review of how Australia produces its energy statistics.

 He is a natural relationship manager who enjoys working with clients, colleagues and other stakeholders to identify their needs and find innovative, pragmatic solutions.
-He has worked with many government agencies, including Statistics NZ, the Ministry for the Environment, Te Puni Kōkiri, the Ministry of Education, and the Energy Efficiency and Conservation Authority (EECA).
+Bryan has worked with many government agencies, including Statistics NZ, the Ministry for the Environment, Te Puni Kōkiri, the Ministry of Education, and the Energy Efficiency and Conservation Authority (EECA).

-Recent examples of Bryan’s work
+Examples of Bryan’s work

 Supporting Te Puni Kōkiri in implementing Maihi Karauna, the Crown’s Māori language revitalisation strategy (2019–20)

 Evaluating the Electric Vehicle Information Campaign (EVIC) for EECA, the Energy Efficiency and Conservation Authority (2019)

 Supporting the Interim Climate Change Committee to understand the potential impact that a 100% renewable electricity system and a highly electrified transport and process heat system would have on retail electricity prices in 2035 (2019)